 One of the most vulnerable parts of the human body.

 Below are some examples of what can go wrong.
 Scans are a perfect way to see what is going on with the human body but Surgery is not always necessary nor the answer.
 In fact only 30% of current back surgery is successful and necessary.
-More often than not correcting posture and alignment through mobilisation and muscular release techniques, along with stabilising and strengthening exercises, has a much better and more long term effect.
+More often than not correcting posture and alignment through mobilisation followed by muscular release techniques, along with stabilising and strengthening exercises, has a much better and more long term effect.

 The reality is that looking after the posture can never be a waste of time, if surgery is deemed necessary then it will help the rehab, if it is not then it will reduce the pain.